 - Audio-visual Materials

-- Insofar as funds permitting, multiple or duplicate copies of an item (except specialized research materials) may be purchased if they are in heavy demand, and are recommended by faculty staff members for course work.
+- Insofar as funds permitting, multiple or duplicate copies of an item (except specialized research materials) may be purchased if they are in heavy demand, and are recommended by academic staff for course work.
 The guideline for the number of copies of an item to be purchased is listed in (Appendix 1).

 - The Library may not purchase publications held by other UGC libraries as they are made available to PolyU staff and students via HKALL.
 Special consideration, however, will be given to high demand and research specific publications.